rome/tools/packages/@romefrontend/compiler/lint/rules/js/noUnusedVariables.test.md

  lint/js/noUnusedVariables/reject/2/file.ts:1:4 lint/js/noUnusedVariables ━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ The variable variable a is unused.
+  ✖ The let variable a is unused.

     let a = 4;
         ^